censorship-no-archive/ceno1/README.md

 for your operating system from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html).

+If you want to build CENOBox manually, read these [instructions](BUILD.md).

 ### CENOBox in Linux and Mac OS X

 Change directory to the path you would like to install CENOBox at (we recommend